tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: test basic functionality
 	- TBD: test functionality with all in-scope 2_word & prep verbs
 	- TBD: test whether game can distinguish between 'pack' and 'pack'
+- TBD: leverage app_main() cmd_queue for 'again' command ?
+- TBD: enable use of 'and' with action multiples ?
+- TBD: enable use of 'from' with action multiples ??
+- TBD: consider other possible uses for **kwargs; google "when to use kwargs in python"
+- TBD: find a good use for TravelResult !!
+- TBD: at end of story-driven updates, elim "##" error messages in error()

+*** decision about UI ***
 - TBD: search on obj nouns and ensure always capitalized (???)

-*** decision about UI ***
 - TBD: how to handle obj.full_name capital cases?
-- TBD: should complex obj (stone_coffer) > feature_lst if minor; with only key obj called out??
-- TBD: should I add handle as an attrib of door?
+- TBD: Add handle as an attrib of door?
 Could pull handle to open? door would have open direction
 - TBD: investigate enabling init_desc attrib for items in containers (e.g. certificate)
-- TBD: leverage app_main() cmd_queue for 'again' command ?
-- TBD: enable use of 'and' with action multiples ?
-- TBD: enable use of 'from' with action multiples ??
+- TBD: instantiate obj in hero inventory

 *** known cleesh tech issues ***
-- TBD: sort out how to deal with 'hand' vs. 'inventory' (just eliminate hand entirely?)
-- TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core
-- TBD: improve drink verb resevoir_lst error via undrinkable_dict error (custom error for each non-liquid)
+- TBD: improve drink verb resevoir_lst error via undrinkable_dict error
-- TBD: update 'exit' to assume seat that player is contained in (i.e. to default to 'stand' if 'seat' not given)
-- DONE: varry inventory intro text (?)
-- TBD: sort out double print of score after win
-- search for 'Nana'-based errors
+	- IDEA: custom error for each non-liquid
-- maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?
-- TBD: disable control_panel dispenser mach once it has run (as final result)

-*** create lighting system ***
-- IDEA: see full section below; lean in on TADS approach

-*** content to use somewhere ***
+*** new content / story ideas ***
+- IDEA: Royal Hedgehog valor:
-- IDEA: RH valor = caprecious and messy sort of valor - sort that shows up two hours late and three sheets to the wind but is ready and willing to save the day
+	- IDEA: caprecious and messy sort of valor
+	- IDEA: sort that shows up two hours late and three sheets to the wind
+	- IDEA: (but is ready and willing to save the day)
 - TBD: tune goblin text
 	- TBD: maybe add a faded poster of ancient and unreasonable regulations to the antechamber wall?

-*** misc ideas ***
-- TBD: consider other possible uses for **kwargs; google "when to use kwargs in python"
-- TBD: instantiate obj in hero inventory
-- TBD: introduce verbose and brief commands
-- TBD: find a good use for TravelResult !!
-- TBD: at end of story-driven updates, elim "##" error messages in error()
 - IDEA: maybe the hedgehog should act differently once you get & wear the crown?

-*** future story / puzzle ideas ***
-- at some point, perhaps Burt must knight the loyal hedgehog ?
+- IDEA: at some point, perhaps Burt must knight the loyal hedgehog ?
-- meet the wizard from Enchanter who is searching for a scroll
+- IDEA: meet the wizard from Enchanter who is searching for a scroll
-- puzzle based on 4 weights to weigh 40 lbs math puzzle
+- IDEA: puzzle based on 4 weights to weigh 40 lbs math puzzle
-- perhaps after winning the game Burt can wander around the castle and see everone turned back to human?
+- IDEA: After winning game Burt can wander around the castle and see everone turned back to human?
-- In the Library there is a locked magical book ('The Future and Once King') that is "still being writtin" according to the dragon librarian.
-After winning the game, Burt can come back, find it unlocked, and read it (it's the back story for DC I)
+- IDEA: In the Library there is a locked magical book ('The Future and Once King')
+	- IDEA: is "still being writtin" according to the dragon librarian
+	- IDEA: After winning the game, Burt can come back, find it unlocked, and read it
+	- IDEA: (it's the back story for DC I; replaces magic scroll concept)

-*** Burst of new adventure / puzzle ideas ***
+*** extend adventure / puzzle ideas ***
 - muster room / main_hall antechamber is north of Gatehouse
 	- puzzle TBD
 - east of muster room = storage closet (TBD)